Damsith-LK/Web-Development-with-Python/README.md

 ## Things I have learned and projects I have finished ✅

+- Day 63 📖👨‍💻
+     - Learned about SQLite, SQLAlchemy and how to do CRUD operations with them
+     - Created a super simple website called Virtual Library to practise my skills

 - Day 62 👨‍💻☕
      - Created a website (Coffee & WiFi Project)